djcolon/helder_uk/content/articles/optimising_software_using_callgrind/index.md

 ```

 This will launch Woud wrapped in Callgrind.
 Because of the overhead of
-Callgrind the application will run considerably more slowly.
+Callgrind, the application will run considerably more slowly.
 Leave the
 application to run for a good while (let a decently sized fire rage through a
 forest) before you quit the application (in Woud, use ctrl+q).
 The output over the process should look something like this: